umd-lib/fcrepo-vagrant/README.md

 * ActiveMQ Admin Interface: <https://fcrepolocal/activemq/admin>
   - Should allow access, via CAS, for anyone having an LDAP "ou" beginning with "LIBR-"

-**Note:** See the "Troubleshooting" section if unable to access the Fedora REST interface after logging in.

 ### Starting the application

 The applications will only start automatically during the first `vagrant up` (provisioning).